mserajnik/vmangos-deploy/README.md

 updating.

-To automatically create database backups periodically, uncomment the `database-backup` service configuration in your `compose.yaml` and follow the comments there for further information.
+To automatically create database backups periodically, uncomment the [`database-backup` service configuration][compose-database-backups] in your `compose.yaml` and follow the comments for further information.

 ### Accessing the database